Meiotic drive: Meiotic drive in flies

 Selfish chromosomes of stalk-eyed flies have had ecological consequences.
 Driving X chromosomes lead to reductions in male fecundity and mating success, leading to frequency dependent selection maintaining both the driving alleles and wild-type alleles.

 Multiple species of fruit fly are known to have driving X chromosomes, of which the best-characterized are found in Drosophila simulans.
 Three independent driving X chromosomes are known in D. simulans, called Paris, Durham, and Winters.
 In Paris, the driving gene encodes a DNA modelling protein ("heterochromatin protein 1 D2" or HP1D2), where the allele of the driving copy fails to prepare the male Y chromosome for meiosis.
 In Winters, the gene responsible ("Distorter on the X" or Dox) has been identified, though the mechanism by which it acts is still unknown.
 The strong selective pressure imposed by these driving X chromosomes has given rise to suppressors of drive, of which the genes are somewhat known for Winters, Durham, and Paris.
 These suppressors encode hairpin RNAs which match the sequence of driver genes (such as Dox), leading host RNA interference pathways to degrade Dox sequence.

 Autosomal suppressors of drive are known in Drosophila mediopunctata, Drosophila paramelanica, Drosophila quinaria, and Drosophila testacea, emphasizing the importance of these drive systems in natural populations.

+Drosophila melanogaster (Dmel) bears the autosomal segregation distorter (SD) system and the X-chromosomal Stellate system.
+SD causes segregation defects in heterozygotes.
+Stellate causes the death of male spermatids unless they express a suppressor found on the Dmel Y chromosome.
+Defects and deaths caused by drive systems is also a cause of hybrid incompatibility.